pinardy/big-data-kafka-spark/README.md

 ```
 ├──- docker-compose.yml      Docker compose file to start up all application containers
-🗂️── data                    Store data to be used for application
+🗂️── data                    Store data to be used for application (Would be made avaiable upon startup of MinIO)
 🗂️── consumer                Consumer application code
 🗂️── producer                Producer application code
 ```